-3. Prepare for Appraisal
+3. Prepare for appraisal

-The next step will be having an appraiser come look at your home in order to assess its value.
-Before this, however, you want to make sure your home is in top shape in order to maximize the equity.
-You may think about improving your landscaping, making sure the inside and outside of your home is clean, and making any necessary small repairs or upgrades.
+The next step will be having an appraiser assess the value of your home.
+First, you want to make sure your home is in top shape in order to maximize the equity.
+You may want to improve your landscaping, clean the inside and outside of your home, and make any necessary small repairs or upgrades.
 You also should double-check that all your plumbing, lighting, and appliances are in proper working order.

-4. Sign Loan Documents
+4. Sign loan documents

 After the appraisal process, you’ll be approved for the loan and you will need to order the proper loan documents and set up a date to sign them with your loan agent.
-Bring all your documentation with you to the signing appointment, and carefully read all of the loan documents.
+Bring all your documentation with you to the signing appointment, and carefully read the loan documents.
 A notary or attorney should be present at the signing to help explain any documents to you.

-5. Pay Closing Costs
+5. Pay closing costs